VoxeLibre/VoxeLibre/mods/ENTITIES/mcl_minecarts/API.md

 - `mcl_minecarts.CART_BLOCKS_SIZE`

 The size of blocks to use when searching for carts to respawn.
-Default is 64.
+Defined as is 64 blocks.

 - `mcl_minecarts.FRICTION`